itte1/input-dt/README.md

 - `isDisabled` - renderDate only.
 This date has been disabled.

-These properties can be used to create new custom element as follows.
+These properties can be used to create a new custom element as follows.

 ```js
 import { InputDt } from 'input-dt'